OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/install-octopus-cli-capability.md

 ![Octopus CLI Installer v5 in Azure Pipelines](images/octopus-cli-installer-v5.png)

-This field accepts a limited set of values -- specified as `major.minor.patch` with wildcards -- that adhere to [Semantic Versioning](https://semver.org/) rules.
+This field accepts a limited set of values -- specified as `MAJOR.MINOR.PATCH` with wildcards -- that adhere to [Semantic Versioning](https://semver.org/) rules.
 For example:

 - `8.*`: install latest minor version for v8 of the Octopus CLI
 - `7.3.*`: install the latest patch version for v7.3 of the Octopus CLI
 - `9.0.0`: install the exact version 9.0 of the Octopus CLI
 - `*`: install the latest version of the Octopus CLI

+Range and range operators (i.e. `~1.2.3`) are not supported.

 The **Octopus CLI Installer** task may be used in a YAML-based build pipeline.
 Using the YAML pipeline editor, the following snippet will download and install the latest version of the Octopus CLI: